Sarthak-Nigam/Gourmet-Guru/README.md

 ## Usage 🎉

-1. **Access the Application:** Visit the Recipe Genie website at (https://recipe-genie-wihv.onrender.com/) to access the application.
+1. **Access the Application:** Visit the Gourmet Guru website at (https://recipe-genie-wihv.onrender.com/) to access the application.
 2. **Input Ingredients:** Enter the ingredients you have on hand into the provided input field.
 3. **Get Recipe Recommendations:** Click on the "Get Recipes" button to receive a list of recommended recipes based on your ingredients.
 4. **Explore Recipes:** Browse through the list of recommended recipes, and click on any recipe to view more details, including ingredients and instructions.